BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Methods

 The primary cohort for downstream task development was derived from Tianjin Medical University Cancer Institute and Hospital (C1.TMUCIH).
 To reflect real‑world clinical prevalence, data were consecutively collected without selection based on diagnosis, with exclusions applied only for insufficient image quality or incomplete clinical annotation.
 To ensure a robust and representative internal evaluation, a held‑out validation cohort was constructed, comprising all consecutive patients undergoing breast biopsy during the full calendar year of 2024 at C1.TMUCIH.
 This temporal hold‑out strategy preserves the natural, unselected case distribution encountered in routine practice.

 For each downstream task within the internal cohort, the corresponding dataset was randomly split at the patient level into an 80\% training set for model development and a 20\% validation set for hyperparameter tuning and model selection.
 For patients with multiple slides, all slides from the same patient were assigned to the same split to prevent data leakage.
-Critically, all WSIs in both internal validation and external validation datasets used for downstream task evaluation are strictly held out from the BRIGHT foundation model's pre‑training phase, ensuring an unbiased assessment of its generalizable feature representations.
+Critically, all WSIs in both internal validation and external validation datasets used for downstream task evaluation are strictly held out from the BRIGHT foundation model's pre‑training phase and {the downstream task training phase}, ensuring an unbiased assessment of its generalizable feature representations.